DmIvanov/FlickrPhotos/README.md

     By default the screen displays recently uploaded public photos.
 It has a search bar where a user can create a query which will be instantly executed.
 #### Photo Details Screen
     By tapping the photo in Search Screen the user opens Photo Details Screen.
 There they can see fullscreen photo and some details about it

+All layouts suppose to properly look on both portrait and landscape modes of iPhone.

 ## Design, features and solutions
 #### Business logic